ehmprah/frgmnts.blog/docs/f/making-selling-indiegame.md

 ## Sales

 Blacken Slash had the Steam page up since 10/2021 and accumulated 1552 wishlists until the release.
 Core Defense had more than [twice the wishlists before launch](https://frgmnts.blog/f/core-defense-launch-numbers.html); I think the reason for that is my botched release strategy but more on that below.
-In the first 24 hours on sale Blacken Slash grossed:
+In the first 24 hours on sale Blacken Slash grossed $1,116:

-- **Steam**: $488 from 114 copies (of which 78% were wishlist conversions)
+- **Steam**: $488 from 114 copies (78% were wishlist conversions)
-- **App Store**: $565 from 107 copies (of which 39% were pre-orders)
+- **App Store**: $565 from 107 copies (39% were pre-orders)
-- **Play Store**: $XX from XX copies
+- **Play Store**: $63 from 14 copies

 To be perfectly honest I'm not blown away by the results.
 But then the strategy for this one was focused on the long tail anyway: Deliver high quality at a low price to gain good reviews to please the allmighty algorithm.
 And the numbers are good enough for me to stay a full-time indie for a while I guess – and that was the whole point of this exercise.